DelazJ/QGIS-Documentation/docs/user_manual/working_with_ogc/ogc_client_support.rst

   https://opencache.statkart.no/gatekeeper/gk/gk.open_wmts?\
     service=WMTS&request=GetCapabilities

-Seleting a layer to load, it is also possible to apply an :ref:`Interpretation method <interpretation>`, converting it into a raster layer of single band float type, ready for styling using QGIS usual :ref:`raster renderers <raster_rendering>`.
+Selecting a layer to load, it is also possible to apply an :ref:`Interpretation method <interpretation>`, converting it into a raster layer of single band float type, ready for styling using QGIS usual :ref:`raster renderers <raster_rendering>`.